saikrishnatbijil/questdb.io/docs/develop/update-data.md

 ---
 title: Update data
 description:
-  This page demonstrates how to update time series data in QuestDB from NodeJS, Java, Python and cURL.
+  This page demonstrates how to update time-series data in QuestDB from NodeJS, Java, Python and cURL.
 The examples show how to use the REST and Postgres APIs.
 ---